The Ascension Project

 Requisitioning a Starship: A character working for an agency can requisition a starship as “equipment,” using the rules for requisitioning equipment.

 Renting a Starship: The issue of starship rental won’t come up in campaigns where space traffic is limited to military vessels.
 However, in campaigns featuring commercial and privately owned starships, heroes can rent a starship for much less than it costs to buy one.
-Only ultralight or light starships with a restriction rating of licensed (2) can be rented, and the heroes must have the appropriate license to operate the vessel.
+Only ultralight or light starships with a restriction rating of licensed or restricted can be rented, and the heroes must have the appropriate license to operate the vessel.
 Renting a starship for a day requires a successful Wealth check against one-quarter of the starship’s purchase DC.
-Increase the purchase DC by 2 if the ship is equipped for interstellar travel or if a trained crew is provided as part of the rental agreement.
+Increase the purchase DC by 2 if a trained crew is provided as part of the rental agreement.
 Renters must cover any damages sustained by the ship during the rental period.

 Stealing a Starship: Characters can steal a starship only after disabling its security locks (Disable Device DC 40, one check per lock), overcoming any hostile crewmembers aboard, and defeating the ship’s onboard computer security system (Computer Use DC 40).
 A ship’s computer security system can be accessed from any onboard computer terminal, although using a bridge terminal reduces the DC by 5.
 For more information on defeating computer security, see the Computer Use skill description.